hpc2n/linux-command-line-101/docs/cli.md

     [x_birbr@tetralith3 ~]$
     ```

-    it may look a little different depending on the system (on defiant where my username is bbrydsoe):
+    it may look a little different depending on the system (e.g., on defiant where username is bbrydsoe):

     ```bash
     bbrydsoe@defiant:~$ ks